ruisp666/SDCU/README.md

 # SDCU
-The repository for  udacity  self-driving car nanodegree
+The repository for  udacity  self-driving car nanodegree material.
+It is organized by projects.